KIsmoilov/Portfolio/README.md

 # Portfolio: setup and mobile first

 > This is the first Protfolio project.
-The main tasks are setting up a repository and creating the fisrt page of the mobile version of the project using HTML and CSS.
+The main tasks are setting up a repository and creating the first page of the mobile version of the project using HTML and CSS.

 ## Built With